Doctorate in Business in Asia-Pacific

 3- Thesis and Defence of the Thesis (120 ECTS) of the Doctorate in Business in Asia-Pacific.

-Under the supervision of the Director of the thesis, the doctoral student develops and presents the research results obtained.
-The doctoral student can select their subject areas related to Asia within the research parameters proposed by EENI, creating a thesis that it must be completely original and own, which will
+Under the supervision of the Director of the thesis, the Doctoral student develops and presents the research results obtained.
+The Doctoral student can select their subject areas related to Asia within the research parameters proposed by EENI, creating a thesis that it must be completely original and own, which will

 be published on the EENI’s platform set up for this purpose.

-The Directorate may authorise the deposit of the thesis like a compendium of publications if the requirements established by the Directorate are
+The Directorate may authorise the deposit of the thesis like a compendium of publications if the requirements established by the Directorate are fulfilled.

 Video conference performs the defence of the thesis.